Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 {% endtabs %}

 <br/>
-On the web, adding annotations is as easy as clicking the `Annotations` button in the upper right corner, which is available from any Project, Folder, or File entity page.
+On the web, adding annotations is as easy as clicking the `Annotations` button in the upper right corner, which is available from any `Project`, `Folder`, or `File` entity page.

 <img src="/assets/images/annotation-button.png">